 Do You Know About Orthopedic Screws?

-The helical thread screw is an important invention in Mechanical Engineering which converts angular motion to linear motion to transmit power or to develop large forces.
-Screws are complex tools with a four-part construction: head, thread, shaft, and tip.
-The head works as an attachment for the screw driver, which may be hexagonal, slotted, cruciate or in design.
+The helical thread screw is an important invention in Mechanical Engineering that converts angular motion to linear motion to transmit power or to develop large forces.
+Orthopedic Screws are complex tools with a four-part construction: head, thread, shaft, and tip.
+The headworks as an attachment for the screw driver, which may be hexagonal, slotted, cruciate, or in design.
 The head also serves as the counterforce against which compression generated by the orthopedic screw acts on the bone.

 The screw’s use to convert torque forces to compression forced across a fracture is a valuable technique.
+The high-quality screw can be obtained from Orthopedic Products Manufacturers in India.
 Its success needs an application of the screw in a manner that allows gliding of the screw’s proximal portion in the near bone and threads purchase in the opposite cortex so that the screw’s head will exert load and force the fracture together.